 On August 24, 1997, English physicist Louis Essen FRS, O.B.E passed away.
 Essen’s most notable achievements were in the precise measurement of time and the determination of the speed of light.
 He invented the quartz crystal ring clock and the first practical atomic clock.
 These devices were capable of measuring time more accurately than any previous clocks.
 He built a cesium-beam atomic clock, a device that ultimately changed the way time is measured.

-Louis Essen was born in Nottingham, Nottinghamshire, United Kingdom, on September 6, 1908, to Fred Essen, owner of a bootmaker’s shop, and his wife Ada.
+Louis Essen was born in Nottingham, Nottinghamshire, United Kingdom, on September 6, 1908, as the second of three children to Fred Essen, owner of a bootmaker’s shop, and his wife Ada.
 Essen began his education in a local Board School in Nottingham.
 He graduated from High Pavement School at age 16 and entered Nottingham University College with a scholarship.
-Essen earned his BSc. degree in physics from the University of London in 1928.
+Essen earned his BSc. degree in physics with first class honors from the University of London in 1928.

 During World War II, Essen worked on radar and developed a number of instruments, including the cavity resonance wavemeter.
 It was this work that suggested to Essen the possibility of a more precise measurement of the speed of light.
 In 1946, in collaboration with A.C.
 Gordon-Smith, he used a microwave cavity, of precisely known dimensions, and exploited his expertise in time-measurement to establish the frequency for a variety of its normal modes.
 As the wavelength of the modes was known from the geometry of the cavity and from electromagnetic theory, knowledge of the associated frequencies enabled a calculation of the speed of light.
 Their result, 299,792±3 km/s, was substantially greater than that from the prevailing sequence of optical measurements that had begun around the start of the 20th century (about 16 km/h higher) and Essen had to withstand some fierce criticism and disbelief.